immcantation/shazam/README.md

 SHazaM
 -------------------------------------------------------------------------------

-SHazaM is part of the [Immcantation](http://immcantation.readthedocs.io) tool suite and provides tools for advanced analysis of somatic hypermutation (SHM) in immunoglobulin (Ig) sequences.
+SHazaM is part of the [Immcantation](http://immcantation.readthedocs.io) analysis framework for Adaptive Immune Receptor Repertoire sequencing (AIRR-seq) and provides tools for advanced analysis of somatic hypermutation (SHM) in immunoglobulin (Ig) sequences.
 Shazam focuses on the following four analysis topics:

 1. **Statistical analysis of SHM patterns**